What are nootropics? More specifically, what is a nootropic compound?

 The average number of constituents in most pre-made stacks usually hovers around 10 ingredients, but it varies.

-Whether you choose to try nootropics one at a time, put together a custom stack, or prefer the convenience of a pre-formulated supplement is completely up to you.
+Whether you choose to try nootropics one at a time, put together a custom stack, or prefer the convenience of a pre-formulated supplement is totally up to you.

 Nootropics – Final Commentary